Waikato Water Polo Junior High School Competition

 Every player in a team must be registered as a student in Year 10 or below at the School they are representing, at the time of the match being played.
 The only exception is where Waikato Water Polo have officially placed players in another school’s team, in which case the players must be registered at a Waikato School that has not entered a team.
 If your school cannot enter a team, but has players interested in playing in a composite team, please note this in the comments field on the entry form at https://waikatowaterpolo.co.nz/competitions/junior-high-school/junior-high-school-entry-form/.
 Waikato Water Polo will place players into other team solely at their discretion.
 Composite teams can win the championships.

 If a team has fewer than 5 players for the start of a game, they will lose by default.
 A maximum of 13 players may play for the team in any one game.
 There is no maximum limit to the number of players who may play for a team over the course of the championships.

 Players can only play for one team in each division of the competition. (ie If a School enters a Mixed/Boys team and Girls team, then girls may play in both teams, although boys cannot play for two teams in the boy’s division)

-For the Junior Secondary Schools championship/grading there will be only one division for pool play splitting into a mixed/boys and girl’s division.
-(Waikato Water Polo reserves the right to adjust this to 3 divisions of Boys, Mixed and Girls.)
+For the Junior Secondary Schools championship/grading there will be only one division for pool play splitting into a mixed/boys and girl’s division for the playoffs.
+(Waikato Water Polo reserves the right to adjust this format as required.)